 What to expect?

-Prepare for a lengthy and difficult interview process that consists of four parts.
-It does not matter if you need to pass four individual interviews, or if they conduct them all at one occasion; at the majority of US-located banking institutions, interview process for personal bankers consists of the following four stages.
+Prepare for a long and difficult interview process.
+It does not matter if you need to go to the bank four times, or if they conduct a single session with each job applicant….
+One way or another, the interview process for personal bankers consists in the following four stages:

 - Why do you want to become a personal banker?